zarf-dev/proposals/0051-v1beta1-schema/README.md

 There will be e2e tests for `zarf dev convert` from a v1alpha1 definition to a v1beta1 definition.

 There will be e2e tests for creating, deploying, and publishing a v1beta1 package.
-As the schema nears towards GA, the current v1alpha1
+As the schema nears towards GA existing tests will shift to use the v1beta1 schema.

 ### Graduation Criteria